Exam Board and specification code:

 Paper 3: Speaking

-Task 1 draws on vocabulary and structures across all four themes (listed on pages 8–9).
+Task 1 draws on vocabulary and structures across all four themes.

 Task 2 is based on independent research selected and carried out by the student.
 The research may be based on one of the themes or on the student’s own subject of interest related to the society and culture of the language studied.
 Students will be assessed on their ability to use a range of language accurately, communicate and interact effectively, summarise and analyse findings from written sources relating to their research subject, and show knowledge and understanding about the culture and society where the language is spoken.